schollmeyer/paperproject_starshaped-subgroup_discovery/README.md

 application_credit_dataset.R: Code for the starshaped subgroup discovery for the credit dataset

 dataanalysis_treutlein.R: Code for the analysis of the gene expression dataset (Treutlein *) Used stylized beweenness is the geometry based stylized betweenness (which uses angles)
+results_treutlein_absb: results for the gene expression data for the attribute based stylized betweenness

+results_treutlein_gbsb: results for the gene expression data for the geometry based stylized betweenness relation_VC_dimension_angle_rademacher_complexity_gbsb.R: Code for the visualization of the relation between the VC dimension and the Rademacher Complexity for the gene expression datset and the geometry based stylized betweennesss

 dataanalysis_treutlein_absb.R: Code for the analysis of the gene expression dataset (Treutlein *).
-Used stylized beweenness is the attribute based stylized betweenness (which counts how many attribues violate a formal implication) relation_VC_dimension_rademacher-complexity.R: Code for the visualization of the relation between the VC dimension and the Rademacher Complexity used_stylized_betweenness_functions.R: Implementation of the different stylized betweenness relations
+Used stylized beweenness is the attribute based stylized betweenness (which counts how many attribues violate a formal implication)

+used_stylized_betweenness_functions.R: Implementation of the different stylized betweenness relations

+results_credit_data.R: results for the credit dataset, relation_VC_dimension_rademacher_complexity_obsb_500.R: : Code for the visualization of the relation between the VC dimension and the Rademacher Complexity for the credit dataset

+results_credit_data.R: results for the credit dataset, relation_VC_dimension_rademacher_complexity_obsb_500.R: : Code for the visualization of the relation between the VC dimension and the Rademacher Complexity for the credit dataset

+Outdated files and folders:

+results_treut

 Outdated files and folders: